Welcome to Guatemala!

 Tipping Customs

-While tipping isn’t customary, it is certainly appreciated especially when you have received great service.
-Be sure to tip in the local currency (GTQ - Quetzal guatemalteco) to ensure the recipient does not have to pay additional fees when exchanging.
-Here are some common guidelines to follow:
+While tipping isn’t customary, it is undoubtedly appreciated when you have received excellent service.
+Be sure to tip in the local currency (GTQ - Guatemalan quetzals) to avoid the recipient incurring additional fees when exchanging.

 While your Trip Leader will assist you with optional activities available, please note that any optional activities you undertake are not part of the Under30Experiences itinerary.
 We offer no guarantees on the safety or standard of the activity.